Customer formats are all different

 Cornell University / Cognitive architecture & decision science researcher

-A sample spreadsheet, document template, or ERP export speeds the diagnosis.
-You can redact anything sensitive before sharing.
+A sample spreadsheet, document template, or ERP export helps.
+You can redact sensitive information before sharing.